-The Authorities General Fund CFR increases in the financial years to 2019/20 due to the capital programme.
+The Authorities General Fund CFR increases in the financial years to 2020/21 due to the capital programme.
 It then reduces in subsequent years as forecast capital receipts will be used to repay prudential borrowing.
 The Authority has a reducing HRA CFR.
-Investments are forecast to remain at £46m by 31/3/19 but will fall in subsequent years as useable reserves are utilised to finance the HRA capital and General Fund revenue budget.
+Investments are forecast to fall as useable reserves are utilised to finance the HRA and General Fund capital programmes, however a minimum of £10 million investments will be maintained in order to retain Professional Client status under MiFID 2.